 What debts do you want to pay down first?
 How much of your monthly income can you contribute to paying these debts down, on top of the minimums you’re making now?
 Which debts do you feel comfortable sitting out there if you can’t pay them off right away?
 Your debt reduction plan should help you answer these questions.

-It’s also important to consider all of the options you have available.
+It’s also important to consider all the options you have available.
 Some of the common ways other people have paid their debt down include:

 - Part-time work or increased income

-- Cut out extra monthly spending
+- Cutting out extra monthly spending

 - Negotiated interest rates

-- Taken out a debt consolidation loan
+- A debt consolidation loan